Château de Vincennes

 The Château de Vincennes (/fr/) is a former fortress and royal residence next to the town of Vincennes, on the eastern edge of Paris, alongside the Bois de Vincennes.
-It was largely built between 1361 and 1369, and was a preferred residence, after the Palais de la Cité, of French kings in the 14th to 16th century.
-It is particularly known for its "donjon" or keep, a fortified central tower, the tallest in Europe, built in the 14th century, and for the chapel, Sainte-Chapelle de Vincennes, begun in 1379 but not completed until 1552, which is an exceptional example of Flamboyant Gothic architecture.
-Because of its fortifications, the château was often used as a royal sanctuary in times of trouble, and later as a prison and military headquarters.
-The chapel was listed as an historic monument in 1853, and the keep was listed in 1913.
+It was largely built between 1361 and 1369, and was a preferred residence, after the Palais de la Cité, of French kings from the 14th to 16th century.
+It is particularly known for its "donjon" or keep, a fortified central tower (the tallest in Europe) built in the 14th century and for the chapel, Sainte-Chapelle de Vincennes, begun in 1379 but not completed until 1552, which is an exceptional example of Flamboyant Gothic architecture.
+Because of its fortifications, the château was often used as a royal sanctuary in times of trouble and as a prison and military headquarters.
+The chapel was listed as an historic monument in 1853 and the keep was listed in 1913.
 Most of the building is now open to the public.

 History

-12th–14th century – Louis VII to Saint Louis
+12th–14th century: Louis VII to Saint Louis

 The first royal residence was created by an act of Louis VII in 1178.
 The site had the advantages of good hunting in the surrounding forest, proximity to two former Roman roads to Sens and to Lagny, as well as access by water on the Marne and Seine rivers.
 It was used only occasionally by Louis VII and his successors, but Louis IX, or Saint Louis (1226–1270), used it much more often, second only to his time at the Palais de la Cité in Paris.
 He held meetings of the royal council there, and Queen Margaret of Provence and his children often resided there when he was absent from Paris.
 When Louis IX purchased the reputed Crown of Thorns from the Emperor Baldwin of Constantinople, Louis received the celebrated relic at Sens Cathedral, escorted it to Vincennes, and then accompanied it to its eventual home in the Sainte-Chapelle in Paris.
 A few thorns from the crown of thorns and a small fragment of the reputed True Cross were deposited at Vincennes for placement in a future chapel.
 Louis IX said farewell to his family at Vincennes before his departure to the Crusades, from which he did not return.